 Life After Syracuse University

-As a graduate with a pre-law track, you’ll have a number of marketable skills desirable to employers.
+By working with pre-law advisors, you’ll have a number of marketable skills desirable to employers.
 You can:

 - Pursue a law degree at Syracuse University’s College of Law or another institution.